 This leads us to the US RC-135 Rivet Joint spy plane that intercepted a Russian Tupolev Tu-95 Bear reconnaissance bomber.

 The RC-135 family of aircraft are based on the C-135 Stratolifter platform and has an advanced reconnaissance system.
-There are many variants all with different names as result of various upgrade programmes.
+There are many variants all with different names as a result of various upgrade programmes.

 These intelligence-gathering aircraft are not designed for air-to-air combat, with no defence systems or offensive weapons.
 However, that did not stop Strategic Air Command when things got desperate.